vanHeemstraSystems/cloud-computing-headstart/100/200/2300/README.md

 Customers will be engaged in your application depending on how fast they can access it.

-40% of customers close a web page if it takes more than three seconds to load. [source: Akamai]
+- 40% of customers close a web page if it takes more than three seconds to load. [source: Akamai]

-== WE ARE HERE ==
+- 1% increase in revenue for every hundred milliseconds of improvement in website speed. [source: Amazon]

+An unexpected spike in traffic can slow down a website or make it unresponsive, however, cloud computing provides you with greater bandwidth, higher compute power, and massive storage.

+Cloud-based architectures are fault-tolerant.
+A cloud-based platform with build-in redundancy can help save a business from data loss.

+- It keeps the data secure
+- Backed-up, and
+- Easily accessible, either in the same region or any other region.

+An e-commerce business depends mostly on customer data.

+Redundacy helps overcome disaster at the time of failure, data loss, or security threats and get the business back to life, in a streamlined way.